-21. Events after the reporting period
+22. Events after the reporting period

 In accordance with the requirements of IAS 10, Events after the Reporting Period, events are considered up to the date on which the financial statements are authorised for issue, which is interpreted as the date of the Certificate and Report of the Comptroller and Auditor General.
-There have been no events since 31 March 2019 that would have a material impact on the company's financial statements.
+On 23rd March 2020, the Prime Minister announced that, to limit the spread of the worldwide coronavirus pandemic, he would be asking people to stay at home and where possible work from home, with only essential journeys being made.
+The OGA has managed to carry on operating with all staff working from home.
+The OGA is closely monitoring its operations, liquidity, and capital resources and is actively working to minimise the current and future impact of this unprecedented situation.
+As of the date of issuance of these financial statements, there has been no financial impact on the company's financial statements.